sergiusens/snappy-docs/build-snaps/ci-integration.md

 Launchpad will now schedule an import of your GitHub repo.
 This will only take a few minutes.
 Grab a coffee, refresh the page, and you should see each of your branches listed.

-Finally, we'll tell Launchpad to build and publish snaps for this repository:
+Finally, tell Launchpad to build and publish snaps for this repository:

 1. Under the "Branches" heading, click on the branch you would like to publish snaps for
 1. In a new tab or window, go to the [snap name registration page](https://myapps.developer.ubuntu.com/dev/click-apps/register-name/), signing in with the acount you created at Launchpad